core-wg/resource-directory/draft-ietf-core-resource-directory.md

 can be accessed using the text/plain content format.'

-(The difference is whether `/` or `/.well-known/core` hosts the resources, which is subject of ongoing discussion about RFC6690).
-Actually, /.well-known/core does NOT host the resource but stores a URI reference to the resource.
+(The difference is whether `/` or `/.well-known/core` hosts the resources, which is one of the often misunderstood subtleties Modernized Link Format addresses.
+Actually, /.well-known/core does NOT host the resource but stores a URI reference to the resource.)

 To complete the examples, the client could also query all resources hosted at the endpoint with the known endpoint name "simple-host1".
 A request to